BAT agrees terms to buy Reynolds for US$49.4 billion

 - Posted 17 Jan 2017 15:30

-LONDON: British American Tobacco said on Tuesday it had agreed terms to buy U.S. rival Reynolds American Inc after it increased its offer for the 57.8 percent of the company it did not already own to US$49.4 billion.
+LONDON: British American Tobacco has agreed a US$49.4 billion takeover of U.S. rival Reynolds American Inc , creating the world's biggest listed tobacco company after it nudged up an earlier offer by more than US$2 billion.

-Reynolds shareholders will receive US$29.44 in cash and 0.5260 BAT shares for each of their shares under the terms of the deal, representing a 26 percent premium over the stock on Oct.
-20.
+BAT, which already owned 42 percent of Reynolds, will pay US$29.44 in cash and 0.5260 BAT shares for each Reynolds share, it said, a 26 percent premium over the price of the stock on Oct.
+20, the day before its first offer was made public.

-BAT had previously offered US$47 billion, an offer that was rejected for being too low in November.
+The Camel and Newport cigarette maker rejected the approach a month later, according to sources, although the two sides remained in talks.

+The deal will mark the return of BAT to the lucrative and highly regulated U.S. market after a 12-year absence, making it the only tobacco giant with a leading presence in American and international markets.

 (Reporting by Paul Sandle; editing by Kate Holton)